radiantearth/community-sprints/14102025-esrin-rome-italy/prep-work/eopf/eopf-zarr-structure-info.md

 ## EOPF Zarr Stores

-This documents gives on overview about the current EOPF Zarr store structure of the different Sentinel missions.
-The intention of this document is to provide some background information for the work on the specification topics.
+This document gives on overview about the EOPF Zarr store structure of the different Sentinel missions, as currently created during SAFE to EOPF conversion with [CPM](https://cpm.pages.eopf.copernicus.eu/eopf-cpm/main/index.html) by the EOPF Sample Service.

 ### Top-level structure